nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### MindMyMoney

-`MindMyMoney` (M<sup>3</sup>) is a desktop app for managing your personal finances, optimized for use via a Command Line Interface (CLI).
+`MindMyMoney` (M<sup>3</sup>) is a desktop application for managing your personal finances, optimized for use via a Command Line
+Interface (CLI).
 You can use it to track your expenditures across multiple payment methods, calculate monthly expenditure, and set financial goals.
-If you are a student looking to manage your personal finances, this app is for you!
+If you are a student looking to manage your personal finances, this application is for you!

 ### Using the User Guide

 This guide aims to equip you with the knowledge on how to set up the application and to utilise its many features.
 Click on the hyperlinks in the [Content Page](#content-page) to quickly navigate the user guide!
 Along the guide you may encounter several icons.
-These icons will provide several useful information.
+These icons will provide you with several useful information.
 > **💡 Note:**
 >- This tells you that there is additional information that is useful when you are using the application.